nsgrantham/poolside-rstudio/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-*A virtual vacation where the sun never sets.*
+*An RStudio theme where the sun never sets.*

 ## Dive in